 If you use it poorly, you will be chasing your tail, running in circles, not going anywhere and frustrated by your circumstances.
 But used wisely?
 You’ll see yourself move more rapidly in the right direction than ever before.

 Your time is powerful and you don’t want to let it go to waste.

 To be truly productive you need to be intentional about how you spend your time.
 And that starts on Sunday.

 And Sunday, in this case, refers to the day before your workweek starts again.

 So in theory, if your workweek starts on Monday, that means you need to make time for intentionality on Sunday.
 Or if that day is Wednesday, than you need to make time on Tuesday.
 For the sake of this post though, I’m going to use Sunday as the catch-all term for this scenario.

 Anyways, that day is incredibly important.

 Because many people see the weekend as a time to blow off steam.
 They’ve put in work all week, they’re tired, and just want to relax.
 I totally get.
-We all need a little break to rest, re-energize, and get motivated for the week ahead.
+We all need a little break to rest, re-energize, and get re-motivated for the week ahead.

-And as I touched on earlier, the more productive your week, the more you’ll achieve, and the sooner you’ll reach your goals.
+Because as I touched on earlier, the more productive your week, the more you’ll achieve, and the sooner you’ll reach your goals.

 1. Things to do on a Sunday – Make time to learn